Cohort Graduate Programs

 15% tuition discount for cohorts

 How to apply?

 Cohorts begin each fall (September) and spring (January) semester.
-We are currently accepting applications for the Spring 2021 term.
+We are currently accepting applications for the Fall 2021 term.
 Please review deadlines and admission requirements below.

 Applicants are encouraged to apply early for priority consideration for scholarships and space in the cohort.
 These cohorts are available to the first 25 students to apply and be accepted.
 Applicants will be considered with rolling admission after the priority deadline as space is available.
 Limited scholarship opportunities are available to those who apply by the scholarship deadline.
 Scholarships are given based on merit as evident in the application.
 Admission does not guarantee a scholarship.

 || Jan.
 11

 - Submit an online application for cohort programs.

 - You will receive an email with your login information and next steps to complete.

 - Log in and upload supplemental materials, which includes an essay (the essay should be at least 200 words or more describing your academic and professional achievements and how Loyola’s program will help you fulfill your goals) and any other optional documents (i.e. resume, letter of recommendation).